 Example 1: Frequency Distribution Dashboard — Employee Dashboard

-This sample was created in ConceptDraw PRO using the Frequency Distribution Dashboard solution, and demonstrates the solution's capabilities and the results you can achieve using this solution.
+This sample was created in ConceptDraw DIAGRAM v12 using the Frequency Distribution Dashboard solution, and demonstrates the solution's capabilities and the results you can achieve using this solution.
 All the charts on this page change automatically when the data source changes.

 This company HR dashboard contains two histograms and two area charts.
 The charts show the employee distribution by age, years with company, weight and growth.

 Both ConceptDraw DIAGRAM v12 diagramming and drawing software and the Frequency Distribution Dashboard solution can help creating the visual dashboard you need.
 The Frequency Distribution Dashboard solution can be found in the Dashboards area of ConceptDraw STORE application that can be downloaded from this site.
 Make sure that both ConceptDraw DIAGRAM v12 and ConceptDraw STORE applications are installed on your computer before you get started.

 After ConceptDraw STORE and ConceptDraw DIAGRAM v12 are downloaded and installed, you can install the Frequency Distribution Dashboard solution from the ConceptDraw STORE.

 To make sure that you are doing it all right, use the pre-designed symbols from the stencil libraries from the solution to make your drawings look smart and professional.
 Also, the pre-made examples from this solution can be used as drafts so your own drawings can be based on them.
 Using the samples, you can always change their structures, colors and data.

 Frequency Distribution Dashboard uses a single screen to integratethe Frequency Distribution Charts Histograms and Area Charts

 Each Frequency Distribution Chart displays your source data to visually communicate the Frequency Distribution Comparison.